-This reserve is used by central bank to meet emergency cash needs to individual commercial banks by giving them loans.
-Thus is says central bank performs the functions of bankers bank.
+This reserve is used by the central bank to meet emergency cash needs to individual commercial banks by giving them loans.

 Supervisor:- A central bank is the apex body and supervises the functioning of commercial banks.
-It formulates various rules and policy for a commercial bank to follow such as
+It formulates various rules and policies for a commercial bank to follow such as